-- A robust, technology-neutral energy agenda that will spur the development and the deployment of clean energy resources.
+- A robust, technology-neutral energy agenda that will spur the development and deployment of clean energy resources and technologies.

-- Policies and programs that recognize the importance of resiliency in the face of security threats, natural disasters, and the need for uninterrupted energy supplies.
-Understanding that clean energy and resilient energy are not mutually exclusive, TechNet will seek to advance the focus on the intersection of sustainable energy and resilient energy.
+- Resilience and reliability in the face of security threats, natural disasters, and uninterrupted energy supplies.
+Understanding that clean energy and resilient energy are not mutually exclusive, TechNet will seek to advance the intersection of sustainable energy and resilient energy.

-- The growth of competitive and transparent energy supply markets at the wholesale and retail levels.
+- The expansion of competitive and transparent energy supply markets at the wholesale and retail levels.

 - Forward-looking policies that ensure open access and enable market-based deployment of wholesale and distributed energy resources.

-- Fair and equal access to data to enable industry and empower consumers to effectively deploy and utilize clean energy solutions.
+- Fair and equal access to data, in a standardized format, to enable industry growth while empowering consumers to effectively deploy and utilize clean energy solutions.

-- Stable tax policy that provides industry and consumers long-term clarity to support the investment in and deployment of clean energy technologies.
+- Stable tax policies that provide industry and consumers with long-term clarity to support the investment in and deployment of clean energy technologies.

-TechNet’s clean energy priorities include advocacy and support around the following policy areas; further details on each of these can be found in the Appendix, which is available upon request.
+TechNet’s clean energy priorities include advocacy and support around the following policy areas; further details on each of these can be found in the Appendix.

 - Demand Response (DR)